gingerbeardman/gingerbeardman.github.io/_posts/2021-05-06-pixel-perfect-retro-gaming-in-480p.md

 | Toshiba | 20LS30 | JP | — | Y | Genesis | Y | VGA, D2 | 2005 |
 | Toshiba | 20DL75 | US | — | Y | Genesis | Y | VGA | 2005 |

+Note: three Philips EDTV available in the USA have been removed from this list as they only offer processed YPbPr over the VGA connector via a cinch to VGA cable.

 When looking for one of these you need to check the following:

 * **DVI or VGA connector?**